History-Research-Environment/HRE--History-Research-Environment/CONTRIBUTING.md

 -  ECLIPSE: HRE will be developed as an RCP under the Eclipse e4 IDE using OSGi.
-   The required Eclipse setup is defined in the notes accompanying the development versions saved in the GIT 'develop' branch.
+   The required Eclipse setup is defined in the notes accompanying the development versions saved in the GIT 'develop' branch and further details may be found in the Specifications folder at the 02.03.xx level of documents.

    Also see the Vogella tutorials at: http://www.vogella.com/tutorials/eclipse.html